Coderockr/backend-test/README.md

 ## Third-party packages

-P.S.: the project is written in PHP 8.0, so all packages are using the latest version (as of the date of writing this file).
+The project is written in PHP 8.0, so all packages are using the latest version (as of the date of writing this file).
+The decision of choosing the packages below is that the project should be as light as possible, having only the necessary tools for the application to run.

 - `slim/slim` used for routing
 - `slim/psr7` used for routing and basics